kapilgarg1996/site-toolbox/README.md

 # site-toolbox
 Different kinds of website utilities and tools.

-All tools and widgets are written in javascript so there is no dependency on other libraries.
-Also, if you have already using requirejs on your webapp then you can use it as an module also.
+All tools require jquery so in order to use toolbox include jquery in your webpages.
+Also, if you have already using requirejs on your webapp then you can use it as a module also.

 ## Downloads